What’s in This Article

 - No relief after diet changes

-Regular check-ins can support your freedom to feel informed and in control.
+Regular check-ins can help you feel informed and in control.
 Your clinician can assess symptoms, answer questions, and protect your pregnancy health with practical guidance.

 Frequently Asked Questions

 No, burping during pregnancy usually won’t hurt your baby.
-You’re releasing swallowed air, not affecting fetal health.
-If you’ve got pain, vomiting, or severe bloating, you should contact your clinician promptly.
+Burping releases swallowed air from your digestive system.
+If you have pain, vomiting, severe bloating, or symptoms that worry you, contact your clinician promptly.

 Is Burping Worse in the First Trimester?